Everything We Know About Netflix's 'Emily in Paris' Season 2

 Will there be a deuxième saison de Emily in Paris?

 Mais oui!
-After its immediately popular debut, Netflix has renewed Emily in Paris for a second season, tout de suite.
+After its immediately popular debut, Netflix renewed Emily in Paris for a second season, tout de suite.
 The show was in the streaming service's Top 10 for weeks after it premiered at the beginning of October 2020 (not to mention its two controversial Golden Globe nominations), so it was only a matter of time before Netflix made the big announcement.
 Toutes nos félicitations, Emily!

 When can we voir this saison with our yeux?